Bird tracks: Fossilized bird tracks

 Fossilized tracks from prehistoric birds exist.
 Tracks dating as far back as the Early Cretaceous have been found in Wonthaggi Formation, which, at the time the tracks were made, would have been part of Gondwanaland.
-Fossil tracks may be used to determine the locomotions of extinct species.
+Fossil tracks may be used to determine the locomotion of extinct species.
 Modern-day bird tracks are also useful to paleontologists, as they can be compared to those of dinosaurs.
 Tracks of three-toed bipedal dinosaurs, found in the Elliot Formation and dated to the Early Jurassic, were compared to those of small birds.

 Spoors have also been fossilized.
 Researchers have used them to draw comparisons between the behaviors of prehistoric and extant birds.
 Some researchers, for example, have suggested using prehistoric dust bath remnants to determine convergent behavioral traits in birds of different families.